 Hygiene: Shampoo, conditioner, deodorant, and toothpaste – in brands you are likely to recognize – run about $2 per package.
 Feminine hygiene products are around $4 per box.

 Laundry: If you opt to hand-wash your laundry (this is manageable but can be tedious and time-consuming), you will have the start-up expenses of purchasing two buckets, a scrub brush, laundry detergent, and a sushilka (a collapsible contraption for hanging clothes to dry).
 For this, you can expect to pay about $10-20.
-Students who use the paid laundromat services at Moscow State University report spending from $6-$20/month there.
-There is also a free self-serve laundry.
+There are, however, free-of-charge laundry rooms at both HSE and MGIMO dorms (you only need to bring your own detergent).
+For additional laundry services you can go to Chistoff or Postirai, with locations around Moscow, including fairly near many of the dorms.
+Wash and dry costs between $2-6 depending on time of day and if you want your laundry washed, folded, and packed for you.

 3. Food and Shopping